 An ongoing problem for many fisheries is the discarding at sea of fish of under market size.
-Jean (1963) estimated that up to 50%, by weight, of the American plaice (Hippoglossoides platessoides) catch in the Gulf of St. Lawrence was discarded.
-Due to their relatively large catch and their ability to select smaller fish, the mobile gear fishery accounts for the bulk of the fish that are discarded in this fishery (Halliday et al., 1989).
-Total discards by Danish seines and otter trawls were estimated at 45% by weight and 68% by number (Halliday et al., 1989).
-Substantial losses in potential yield have been attributed to discarding (Metuzals, MS 1985).

-Estimates of fishery mortality based on landingsat-age, rather than catch-at-age which includes the discards, are likely to be biased downward.
-As well, lack of accounting for the effect of the fishery on the younger age groups, could result in undue exploitation of the strong year-classes before they can provide optimal yield.
+Jean (1963) estimated that up to 50 per cent, by weight, of the American plaice catch in the Gulf of St. Lawrence was discarded.
+Due to their relatively large catch and their ability to select smaller fish the mobile gear fishery accounts for the bulk of the fish that are discarded in this fishery (Halliday et al. 1989).
+Total discards by Danish seines and otter trawls were estimated at 45 per cent by weight and 68 per cent by number (Halliday et al. 1989).
+Substantial losses in potential yield have been attributed to discarding (Metuzals 1985).
+Estimates of fishing mortality based on landings at age rather than a catch at age which includes the discards are likely to be biased downward.
+As well, lack of an accounting of the effect of the fishery on the younger age groups could result in undue exploitation of strong year classes before they can provide optimal yield.

-The catch-at-age matrices for American plaice in NAFO Div.
-4T presented from 1980 to 1989 in previous stock assessments did not include any estimate of the discarded portion of the catch.
-Previous catch-at-age matrices were calculated without considering the differential growth rates of the sexes.
-Landings-at-age matrices calculated with sexes combined result in much higher variance estimates (Tallman and Sinclair, MS 1988, MS 1989).
-Incorporation of an estimate of discards and sex differences in the catch-at-age matrices for American plaice would reduce the major uncertainties associated with the assessment of this stock.
+The catch at age matrices for American plaice in NAFO Division 4T presented from 1980 to 1989 in previous stock assessments did not include any estimate of the discarded portion of the catch.
+Previous catch at age matrices were calculated without considering the differential growth rates of the sexes.
+Landings at age matrices calculated with sexes combined result in much higher variance estimates (Tallman and Sinclair 1988, 1989).
+Incorporation of an estimate of discards and sex differences into the catch at age for American plaice would reduce the major uncertainties associated with the assessment of this stock.

-Direct studies of discarding rates, though desirable, are expensive both in man-power and monetary resources.
+Direct studies of discarding rates, though desireable, are expensive both in man-power and monetary resources.
 An annual requirement of resources for a direct study of discarding rates could result in a dearth of means for other projects, such as annual index of abundance surveys.
-In this paper, a generalized method is presented for incorporating an estimate of the discards in the catch-at-age matrix using the landings-at-age and data from annual research vessel surveys.
-As an illustrative example, the method is applied to recalculate the catch-at-age for the American plaice stock in Div.
-4T.
-Such a method could be used to reduce the uncertainty associated with employing age structured models to assess fisheries where discarding occurs, without placing undue strain on other programs.
+In this paper I present a generalized method for incorporating an estimate of the discards into the catch at age matrix using the landings at age and data from annual research vessel survey.
+As an illustrative example I will apply the method to re-calculate the catch at age for the American plaice stock of NAFO Division 4T.
+Such a method could be used to reduce the uncertainty associated with employing age structured models to assess fisheries where discarding occurs without placing undue strain on other programs.